-support MEETING or NOT MEETING the standard and criteria.
-Highlight One:
+Provide a narrative and additional documentation/artifacts to support MEETING or NOT MEETING the standard and criteria.
+Circle or Highlight One:

 Meets Standard

 Does Not Meet Standard

 Comprehensive/Summative Evaluation Signature Section:

 Evaluation Period:

 [Insert start date.]
-TO [Insert end d ate.]

 Check all that apply:

-The teacher is a first year Beginning Teacher.
-The teacher is a second year Beginning Teacher.
-The teacher meets or exceeds all eight lowa Teaching Standards and is recommended for a standard license.
-The teacher is being recommended for a third year before a license decision is made.
-[The district must contact the Board of Educational Examiners to receive the necessary form needing to communicate the decision made on each second year Beginning Teacher or to extend the provisional license for a third year.]
-The teacher does not meet the lowa Teaching Standards.
+- □ The teacher is a first year Beginning Teacher. - □ The teacher is a second year Beginning Teacher. - □ The teacher meets or exceeds all eight lowa Teaching Standards and is recommended for a standard license. - □ The teacher is being recommended for a third year before a license decision is made.
+[The district must contact the Board of Educational Examiners to receive the necessary form needing to communicate the decision made on each second year Beginning Teacher or to extend the provisional license for a third year.] - □ The teacher does not meet the Iowa Teaching Standards.

 Evaluator's Signature: Date:

-Teacher's Signature: Date: